reflex-dev/reflex-web/docs/recipes/navbar.md

 We wrap both the navbar and the main content in a `rx.fragment` component so that they are rendered together as a single page.
 We add some padding to the top of the main content so that it is not hidden behind the navbar.
+You can adjust the amount of padding to suit your needs.

 ```python demo exec
 def content():